cortoproject/guide/guide.md

     endpoint: "api"
 }
 ```
 Notice the "endpoint" member?
 That will make our REST API available under URL http://locahost:9090/api.
 Restart our application again, and go to http://localhost:9090.
-You should now see the following UI:
+You should now see the following UI (after you restarted the application):

 ![UI screenshot](ui_screenshot.png)

+If you instead see a list of packages, click on the compass icon in the top left corner.
+This takes you to the data scope, where we created our object.

 The UI correctly shows that we have one object of type `Drone`, with id `my_drone`.
 It also shows us the current value of the object.
 Keep the UI open as it will be useful for showing what happens in the next section!